-Key audit matter How our audit addressed the key audit matter Recognition of deferred tax assets ("DTA") As at 31 December 2022, the Group recognised deferred tax assets amounting to CNY105.0 million from deductible temporary differences and tax losses carried forward before offsetting.
+Key audit matter How our audit addressed the key audit matter Recognition of deferred tax assets ("DTA") As at 31 December 2023, the Group recognised deferred tax assets amounting to CNY79.4 million from deductible temporary differences and tax losses carried forward before offsetting.
 As described in Note 2.4(t), Note 2.5(ii) and Note 12 to the consolidated financial statements, the Group recognised these deferred tax assets to the extent that it is probable that future taxable profits will allow the deferred tax assets to be recovered.
-Among our audit procedures performed, we compared the future tax rates, nature of the deductible and taxable temporary differences, and the possible utilisation of tax losses carried forward with the tax law framework.
+Among our audit procedures performed, we compared the future tax rates, nature of the deductible and taxable temporary differences, and the possible utilisation of tax losses carried forward, with the tax law framework.
 We recalculated the Group's utilisation of tax losses carried forward and the reversal of deductible temporary differences used in management's calculation and compared these amounts to the taxable profit and taxable temporary differences for the respective years.
-Auditing management's recognition of deferred tax assets is complex because it requires significant estimation and judgment to evaluate management's significant assumptions, including future taxable profits, the time of the reversal of deductible and taxable temporary differences, and the possible utilisation of tax losses carried forward that could be significantly affected by changes in the tax law framework and future market or economic conditions.
-We evaluated management's significant assumptions in determining the future available taxable profits, for example, the future sales volumes, coal prices and operating costs by comparing them with the market trend forecasted by external industry analysts and historical results.
-We also tested the completeness and accuracy of the underlying data used in the taxable profit forecast. conditions.
+Auditing management's recognition of deferred tax assets is complex because it requires significant estimation and judgement to evaluate management's significant assumptions, including future taxable profits, the time of the reversal of deductible and taxable temporary differences, and the possible utilisation of tax losses carried forward that could be significantly affected by changes in the tax law framework and future market or economic conditions.
+We evaluated management's significant assumptions in determining the future available taxable profits, for example, the future sales volumes, coal sales prices and operating costs.
+We compared coal sales prices to external industry outlook reports and analysed the history of management's estimates.
+We also tested the underlying data used in the taxable profit forecast, and compared management's assumptions described above to the assumptions that management used to perform the impairment assessment of PPE.
 We also assessed the adequacy of the Group's disclosures included in the consolidated financial statements regarding the deferred tax assets.